Raleigh, NC

 Wake County sees ice storms in winter and occasional hurricane remnants in late summer.
 Duke Energy Progress offers a voluntary time-of-use rate plan where power costs more during peak demand hours, with the peak window shifting by season.
 A home battery addresses both concerns: it keeps essential circuits running during outages and lets you draw from stored power instead of the grid when rates are highest.

-Duke Energy’s PowerPair program may help eligible customers who pair solar and battery for the first time, but it is capacity-limited.
-Confirm current application status before relying on it.
+Duke Energy’s PowerPair program historically helped eligible customers who paired solar and battery for the first time, but Duke Energy Progress capacity is exhausted as of June 2026.
+Confirm an existing reservation before relying on it.

 A home battery system consists of the battery unit, a battery management system, and the electrical integration with your main panel.
 For outage protection, a critical loads subpanel separates the circuits you want to keep running when the grid goes down.
 If you’re pairing with solar, the installer coordinates the battery connection with your existing or new solar system.
 Wake County code requires a permit before electrical equipment is installed, replaced, or relocated.